Caliber is a seven-year-old Cavalier King Charles Spaniel. He is often confused for a female cocker spaniel like from the Lady and the Tramp movie.

 Somewhere just before one-year-old Caliber started having trouble.
 Allergies and loss of appetite.
 He would eat one bowl of food every two days.
 Literally.
 I tried bribing him by topping his food with parmesan cheese, ground meat, and any leftovers from our meals.
 It took until somewhere between three and four years before he again ate regularly twice a day, every day.

-Also at one year old, someone told me he was already gaining unnecessary weight.
+Also, at just one-year-old, someone told me he was already gaining unnecessary weight.
 I couldn’t understand how a growing dog could already be getting fat.
 Over the next few years though, he continued to gain weight until even I readily admitted he had to lose weight.
 By consensus, Cavaliers have about a 90% chance of having heart disease by two years old.
 Being overweight increased his chances.

 Start the Digging

+Beyond that, we’ve become able to make educated decisions about our dog’s diets, veterinary care, and training.
+We’ll never know all the answers, but what answers are available are exciting.
 This is why I wanted to write this blog.
-As a resource for all the research I’ve done, to make a difference in my dog’s health.
+As a resource for all the research we’ve done, to make a difference in our dogs’ health.
 I hope you enjoy learning about canine health and nutrition as much as I have!

 – Cassy Kay and Caliber